 Wait, what’s puberty?

-Puberty is what happens when your body begins to mature thanks to an influx of new hormones – either estrogen or testosterone.
+Puberty is what happens when the body begins to mature thanks to an influx of new hormones – either estrogen or testosterone.
 Everyone begins their puberty journey at a different time, anywhere from eight all the way to fourteen.
 (The average age is 11-12.)
-If you were assigned female at birth (AFAB), then the first sign of puberty will be sore and tender nickel-sized bumps called breast buds indicating your breasts are beginning to grow.
-Shortly after, pubic hair will start to arrive near your genitals.
-At first, you’ll likely have a few thin, soft hairs sprouting up.
+If your teen was assigned female at birth (AFAB), then the first sign of puberty will be sore and tender nickel-sized bumps called breast buds indicating thier breasts are beginning to grow.
+Shortly after, pubic hair will start to arrive near their genitals.
+At first, they'll likely have a few thin, soft hairs sprouting up.
 Over time, it will grow in coarser, darker, and often curlier.
-After a few years, it might also spread to your inner thighs as well.
+After a few years, it might also spread to their inner thighs as well.

 Hair on our arms and legs and genitals is all part of being a mammal.
-Just like your cat or dog (or horse or cow), we’re all covered in hair.
+Just like a cat or dog (or horse or cow), we’re all covered in hair.
 Pubic hair is a sign of sexual maturity.
-It’s the universe’s way of letting you know that you’re growing up and in the not-too-distant future you might start developing and interest in sex.
+It’s the universe’s way of letting you know that you’re growing up and in the not-too-distant future, your teen might start developing an interest in sex.
 It’s also a form of physical protection.
 Those fluffy hairs help trap dirt and germs that would otherwise enter the vagina if they didn’t exist.
-Other types of body hair, like leg hair and arm hair are a natural form of sun protection and it also helps trap heat to keep us warm in cold weather.
+Other types of body hair, like leg hair and arm hair, are a natural form of sun protection and also help trap heat to keep us warm in cold weather.

-So, do you reach for the shaving cream?
-Ask your parent to book a wax appointment?
-The decision is totally up to you.
-Body hair has been stigmatized in some cultures (though that’s changing), which is why many people choose to remove it –but that doesn’t make it the right decision for you.
-Do what makes you feel the most comfortable; it’s your body and no one else’s.
+So, do you encourage your teen to reach for the shaving cream?
+Ask them if they want to book a wax appointment?
+The decision on whether to remove body hair is totally up to them.
+Body hair has been stigmatized in some cultures (though that’s changing), which is why many people choose to remove it – but that doesn’t make it the right decision for them necessarily.
+They should do what makes them feel the most comfortable; it’s their body and no one else’s.

-Plus, hair grows back, so you can always experiment with it.
-Try shaving one leg to see if you like feeling smooth or not.
-Heck, Miley Cyrus once dyed her armpit hair, so that’s an option too.
-Test it out, and see what makes you feel the best.
+Plus, hair grows back, so they can always experiment with it.
+They can try shaving one leg to see if they like feeling smooth or not.
+Heck, Miley Cyrus once dyed her armpit hair, so that’s an option, too.
+Test it out, and see what makes them feel the best.
 There is no right or wrong answer.

-At the end of the day, body hair shouldn’t make you feel gross or weird.
-It means you’re a human being and your body is growing.
-The only thing you need to do is be kind to yourself.
+At the end of the day, body hair shouldn’t make your teen feel gross or weird.
+It means they're a human being and their body is growing.
+The only thing they need to do is be kind to themselves.